 As lung cancer tends to be diagnosed in later stages, depending on where the cancer spreads and which organs are affected, patients may experience other symptoms such as headaches, weakness, bone pain, weight loss and loss of appetite.

 New type of chemotherapy drug for lung cancer treatment

 Depending on the type and stage of the cancer, lung cancer treatment usually involves a combination of surgery, radiation therapy and chemotherapy.
 Due to the cumulative toxicity of platinum agents (current standard of care), doctors previously had to adopt a wait-and-see approach after administering chemotherapy.

-Since October 2012, Health Sciences Authority (HSA) of Singapore has approved the use of a new drug called Alimta (pemetrexed), which limits cell division by blocking certain DNA making processes.
+Health Sciences Authority (HSA) of Singapore has approved the use of a drug called Alimta (pemetrexed), which limits cell division by blocking certain DNA making processes.
 The drug is administered intravenously, once every three weeks.
 The infusion takes about 10 minutes.

 “When using pemetrexed to treat NSCLC – unlike conventional chemotherapy drugs where cumulative toxicity can be a problem – patients can now go beyond four to six cycles of lung cancer treatment, thus maintaining control of the disease,” says Dr Tan.